CruizK/CruizK/README.md

 ## Hello there 👋
-My name is Cruiz Kusman, I focus mainly on full-stack web development as well as a little Game Engine programming on the side Check out my portfolio [Here](https://cruizk.com)
+My name is Cruiz Kusman, I focus mainly on full-stack web development as well as a little Game Engine programming on the side.

 ## &#x1f4c8; GitHub Stats